-With a rising emphasis on continued education in the nursing field, many registered nurses are returning to school to earn their Bachelor of Science in Nursing (BSN) degree.
-But, going back to school isn’t always a simple decision, especially if you’re a nurse who is already working full time in a setting you enjoy.
+With a rising emphasis on continued education in the nursing field, many registered nurses (RNs) are returning to school to earn their Bachelor of Science in Nursing (BSN) degree.
+However, returning to school isn’t always a simple decision, especially if you already work full time as a nurse in a setting you enjoy.

-It becomes even more complex if you’re located in a geographic area that doesn’t offer an RN to BSN program.
+It becomes even more complex if you live in a geographic area that doesn’t offer a BSN program.
 An added concern is cost, which prohibits some individuals from furthering their education.
-Many RN to BSN programs are quite expensive, charging upwards of $500 per credit hour, on top of increased tuition for out-of-state students as well as other miscellaneous fees.
+Many RN to BSN bridge programs are quite expensive, charging upward of $500 per credit hour, on top of increased tuition for out-of-state students as well as other miscellaneous fees.

 However, the benefits of earning your BSN are plenty.
-For RNs who are thinking about cost, commute and convenience, an online program can be the ideal solution.
-And now, RNs in the six-state region of Utah, Arizona, Colorado, Nevada, New Mexico and Idaho can enroll in the online RN to BSN program at Southern Utah University (SUU) with no out-of-state penalties.
+If you are considering cost, commute and convenience, an online program may be the ideal solution.
+And now, RNs in over 30 U.S. states can enroll in the online RN to BSN program at Southern Utah University (SUU) with no out-of-state penalties.
+Check SUU’s Program Map to find out about eligibility in your state.

 Benefits of the SUU Online Program

-The RN to BSN program at SUU provides the flexibility that working RNs can appreciate, but also the option for an accelerated pace.
-Nurses who want to earn their degree in a relatively short amount of time can complete the required 30 credit hours in as few as 10 months.
-It is also affordable, with total tuition coming in at $9,000 — including all fees.
-And tuition can be paid by the course ($300 per credit hour), making it budget friendly as well.
+The RN to BSN program at SUU provides the flexibility that working RNs can appreciate and the option for an accelerated pace.
+Nurses with solid time management skills who want to earn their degree relatively quickly can complete the required 30 credit hours in as few as 10 months.
+SUU’s RN to BSN is also an affordable program, with a set per-credit-hour rate that includes all tuition and fees.
+Tuition can be paid by the course as you go, making it easier to accommodate changes to your life, family, work and financial situations.

 Why Is a BSN so Important?

-Certain nursing positions require a BSN.
-Examples include school nurses, military nurses and nurse managers who work in Magnet hospitals.
-In fact, the Veterans Administration (VA), which is the largest employer of nurses in the United States, now requires BSN degrees for RNs to be promoted from entry-level positions.
+AACN highlights various nursing positions that require a BSN.
+Examples include nurse manager and nurse leader positions at Magnet hospitals, active-duty RN roles in several branches of the U.S. military and commissioned officers in the U.S. Public Health Service.
+In fact, the Veterans Administration (VA), the largest employer of nurses in the United States, now requires a baccalaureate degree for RNs to be promoted from entry-level positions.

-A BSN is also becoming a basic qualification for nurses who hope to move into leadership, administrative and instructional roles.
+A BSN is also becoming a basic qualification for nurses who hope to move into leadership, administrative and instructional roles, whether directly or by preparing nurses for graduate school.

 Additional positions for RNs who complete the RN to BSN program at SUU include: